MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/System.md

 - **callback**: () => *void*

   Function callback to run when the tickDelay time criteria is met.
-- **tickDelay**?: *number* = `null`

-  Number of ticks to wait before running this function.
-1 means this function will run on the next tick.
-A value of 20 means that this function will run in 20 ticks (or approximately one second).
-When the value of '0' is used within an event handler, this funtion will run later within the tick frame.
-Using the value of '0' within a System.run function is not supported.

 #### **Returns** *number* - An opaque identifier that can be used with the `clearRun` function to cancel the execution of this run.